Skip to main content

 55 mentions Positive Neutral Negative

 The music in the game receives mixed reviews, with some players appreciating the catchy chiptune soundtrack that complements the minimalist aesthetic, while others find it repetitive and grating after extended play.
-Many users suggest that the music lacks variety between levels, leading to a desire to mute it in favor of personal playlists.
-Overall, while the soundtrack has its fans, it may not hold up for those who play for long periods.
+Many users suggest that the lack of variety in the music leads to frustration, prompting them to mute it in favor of their own playlists.
+Overall, while the soundtrack has its fans, it may not hold up for players who spend long hours solving puzzles.

 • “The puzzles are enticing and the music is kickass!”